 This current year, Google will be continuing to expand on the capabilities and uses of Google Lens.
 They are continuing to find ways to connect useful digital information to objects in the physical world.
 For example, if you see a dish in Bon Appetit magazine that you’d like to cook, you’ll have the capability to point your camera at the recipe and the page will begin to move, showing you the exact steps in the recipe.

-Lens has also been adding the ability to detect certain plants, animals, works of art, and landmarks.
+The lens has also been adding the ability to detect certain plants, animals, works of art, and landmarks.
 For example, if you’re taking a stroll and notice a flower you haven’t seen before, you can use Google Lens to take a picture and learn more about it.

 Optimizing for Visual Search

 With the rise of visual search comes the need to optimize for visual search.
 If you want your content to show up as a search result for Google Lens, image SEO is the main priority.
-To do that you’ll want to keep your focus on providing descriptive file names, and adding alt text to every image you want to rank for visual search results.
+To do that, you’ll want to keep your focus on providing descriptive file names, and adding alt text to every image you want to rank for visual search results.